mothur/mothur.github.io/_wiki/unifrac.weighted.md

 ### The *iters* option

-If you run the unifrac.weighted() command multiple times, you will notice that while the score for your user tree doesn\'t change, it\'s significance may change some.
+If you run the unifrac.weighted() command multiple times, you will notice that while the score for your user tree doesn't change, it's significance may change some.
 This is because the testing procedure is based on a randomization process that becomes more accurate as you increase the number of randomizations.
 By default, unifrac.weighted()